 - 1. Identify their problem area (thesis statement, essay structure, grammar, vocabulary). - 2.
-Demonstrate more confidence when speaking English as evidence in the self-assessment activities. - G. Improve research competencies by utilizing the library and computer technology.
+Demonstrate more confidence when speaking English as evidence in the selfassessment activities. - G. Improve research competencies by utilizing the library and computer technology.
 Specific Objective: - 1.
 Effectively integrate, document and cite (paraphrase, direct or indirect) from different sources using MLA or APA styles. - H. Collaborate in the inclusion of students with disabilities in all class activities.
 Specific Objective: - 1.
 Assist classmates to fully integrate students with disabilities. - 2.
-Fully integrate students with special needs into group activities.
+Fully integrate students with special needs into group activities. - Students demonstrate the ability to work and interact with digital tools to support their individual or collaborative learning activities and comply with the ethical and legal obligations associated with them.